reiniiriarios/wordwyrm/README.md

 ### Custom Search Engine ID

-In order to enable image search for book covers, you will need a [Programmable Search Engine](https://programmablesearchengine.google.com/) id.
-Enable "Image search" and "Search the entire web".
-The other settings can be left as default.
+In order to enable image search for book covers, you will also need a [Programmable Search Engine](https://programmablesearchengine.google.com/) id.
+Enable "Image search" and "Search the entire web" in its settings.
 Your [API Key](https://console.cloud.google.com/apis/credentials) will also need the **Custom Search API** enabled.